A brief introduction to Data Immutability in TypeScript

 When a variable is declared using const, its value is fixed as in you won’t be able to mutate it, ever.
 The const keyword, however, is the most misunderstood one.
 A constant doesn’t make the value immutable, it just prevents the assignment of the new value to the variable name.

-In the above program, we created a constant ross which is a plain JavaScript object.
+In this program, we created a constant ross which is a plain JavaScript object.
 We can still modify the firstName and lastName property values since they are not read-only.
 However, we won’t be able to change the value of ross constant using a value assignment syntax.

 Immutability using the readonly keyword